 MODE may be used in a generalized way to compare any two fields.
-For simplicity, field1 may be thought of in this Chapter as "the forecast," while field2 may be thought of as "the observation."
-This convention is also used in Table 6-2.
+For simplicity, field1 may be thought of in this Chapter as "the forecast," while field2 may be thought of as "the observation", which is usually a gridded analysis of some sort.
+The convention of field1/field1 is also used in Table 6-2.
 MODE resolves objects in both the forecast and observed fields.
 These objects mimic what humans would call "regions of interest".
 Object attributes are calculated and compared, and are used to associate ("merge") objects within a single field, as well as to "match" objects between the forecast and observed fields.
 Finally, summary statistics describing the objects and object pairs are produced.
 These statistics can be used to identify correlations and differences among the objects, leading to insights concerning forecast strengths and weaknesses.